 If there has been a traffic incident or school buses are late, students will not be issued with late minutes.

-If a student is late due to a medical or dental appointment, parents will need to inform the school either by telephone, email or letter.
+If a student is late due to a medical or dental appointment, parents will need to inform the school in advance either by telephone, email or letter.

-The Attendance Officer monitors the attendance each week and various interventions take place according to the % for each student.
+The Attendance Officer monitors attendance each week and various interventions take place as relevant for each student.